SeanMott/Cubasic-Toolchain/README.md

 - run `ProjectSetup.py` in the root of the folder (ie where this README is)

-- wait the for ProjectSetup to download everything, build SDL 3, and generate the project
+- wait for the ProjectSetup to download everything, build SDL 3, and generate the project

 - open Visual Studio and build

-- go into `Venders/SDL/Build` and pick a flavor of SDL by grabbing the DLL in `Release`, `RelWithDebInfo`, or `MinSizeRel`
+- go into `Venders/SDL/Build` and pick a flavor of SDL by grabbing the DLL in `Release`, `RelWithDebInfo`, or `MinSizeRel`.
+Throw it next to `FamicubeEmulator.exe` build in `bin/BuildTypeOfYourChoiceHere/Famicube-Emulator`

 - Enjoy :3